minicomp/ed/_texts/EN-RoyalAdventurers-1773.md

-CHAP.
+## CHAP.
 VII.

 Thalmo is enraged at Athelia’s abrupt departure.
 He resolves to write to her.—-The princess determines to correspond with Thalmo, and acknowledges her love for him alone.

-Thalmo feeing the princess depart so unexpectedly, changed his pleasant countenance to a pale complexion ; continually crying out upon cruel, destiny, and often sighing as-if his heart would break; falling from sighs to tears, and then from tears to sigh again; then calling on Athelia, as if that name had I ravished his senses with divine cogitations;

-at length, he retired to his closet, and resolved to write to her; that he might in

-some measure ease his tormented mind.
+Thalmo feeing the princess depart so unexpectedly, changed his pleasant countenance to a pale complexion ; continually crying out upon cruel, destiny, and often sighing as-if his heart would break; falling from sighs to tears, and then from tears to sigh again; then calling on Athelia, as if that name had I ravished his senses with divine cogitations;at length, he retired to his closet, and resolved to write to her; that he might in some measure ease his tormented mind.

-The ROYAL ADVENTURERS.
-61
+[61]

 As soon as he had finished his epistle, he hasted to a lady of the princess Athelia, and requested her to deliver it to the princess, to which she readily consented and finding her alone in her chamber, with an humble reverence, effected her promise.
 The princess, at first, was unwilling to receive it, not knowing from whence it came; however, she took the letter, which she had no sooner opened than she saw the name of Thalmo, and commanding her woman to depart, she locked her chamber door, and read the contents: this brought to her remembrance the doleful sighs, and passionate agonies, which, as messengers of faithful constancy, he sent to witness the miseries he endured: she forgot not the proud repulses, sharp answers, bitter threats, and obstinate denials that she gave his enter-prize; which, when considered, made her burn